Hardys Bay: History

 Hardys Bay was named after Harry Hardy, who kept a small vineyard and sold wine to local residents.
 It is home to local shops and cafés, an RSL Club and a marina.

 The history of Hardys Bay and the surrounding areas of Wagstaffe, Killcare and Pretty Beach are closely linked.
 Prior to the arrival of European Settlement, Indigenous Australians from the coastal Guringai (Ku-ring-gai) tribe lived in and around Hardys Bay area.
 Evidence is to be found today in rock carvings and middens found in numerous locations around the area.

 On 6 June 1789 Governor Arthur Phillip sailed north and entered Broken Bay and explored the surrounding coastline.
 The first recorded white settler was a Mr James Mullen (or Mullin) who was granted temporary occupation of 250 acre in 1824 for grazing and by the 1829 Census is recorded as having "50 acre of land, 10 acre cleared, 10 cultivated and having 3 horses and 115 cattle.

 In 1859, Captain Daniel Joyce from New Zealand purchased a 50 acre grant from Mallen.
 (This is the land on which the Hardys Bay R.S.L. is currently located.)
 Joyce subsequently defaulted on his debt which forced the mortgagees to sell his land in Brisbane Waters which was purchased by Mr Robert Hardy, Farmer.

-Access to Hardys Bay and the surrounding peninsular was via ferry until 1936 when the Scenic Road was opened.
+Access to Hardys Bay and the surrounding peninsula was via ferry until 1936 when the Scenic Road was opened.
 Electricity arrived in 1939 and town water was connected in 1980.